The 2017 ASCP Annual Meeting Evaluation is now available. Please click the button below to complete the evaluation and apply for CME/CE/MOC hours.

-The 2017 ASCP Annual Meeting designates this live meeting as follows:
+The ASCP and Amedco designates this live meeting as follows:

 Monday, May 29th – Latin America Symposia – 3.75 CME Hours/CE Hours

 Tuesday, May 30 – Friday, June 2 – All sessions – 22.25 CME Hours/CE Hours

 Combined Satellite Symposia and all sessions Monday, May 29 – Friday, June 2 – up to 26 CME Hours/CE Hours

 THE AMERICAN BOARD OF PSYCHIATRY AND NEUROLOGY HAS REVIEWED THE ANNUAL MEETING AND HAS APPROVED THIS PROGRAM AS PART OF A COMPREHENSIVE SELF-ASSESSMENT PROGRAM, WHICH IS MANDATED BY THE ABMS AS A NECESSARY COMPONENT OF MAINTENANCE OF CERTIFICATION.

 ASCP focuses on timely issues in psychiatric clinical research including: